Common Quilting Mistakes: Why You Must Measure Borders Before Attaching Them

 • The border edge should have plenty of pins or clips used on it.

-• Strips should be cut after measurements have been checked twice; this is particularly important when using pre-cuts like charm packs or layer cakes.
+• Strips should be cut after measurements have been checked twice.

 Conclusion

 Borders are more than a simple decorative feature; they are there to keep your quilt flat, ensure proper alignment, and provide high-quality support.
-Accurately measuring through the center, determining the length of the strip, and ensuring the edges do not stretch, because it will be important for a professional finish.
-Taking care of the small details like this, it is easier to make precise scrappy blocks, foundation paper-piecing units, and pre-cut layouts.
+Accurately measuring through the center and near each edge to determine the length of the strip, because it will be important for a professional finish.
 Your binding, whether it is bias or straight, will also be neatly finished when attached.

-Fabrics by the Creek has a great selection of high-quality fabrics, panels, and pre-cuts that not only match your borders but also your next quilting project, making your quilts look professional and polished.
+Fabrics by the Creek on-line has a great selection of high-quality fabrics, panels, and pre-cuts for your next quilting project, making your quilts look professional and polished.

 Best Practices for Binding: Bias vs Straight Binding